 Disparities in school attendance and education quality contribute to unequal distribution of in-kind education benefits in Kenya.
 The lower shares of in-kind benefits for pre-primary and primary education among the lower deciles can be attributed to several factors.
 One significant factor is the high number of children from poor families who are not attending school.
 According to UNICEF estimates for 2022, approximately 1.1 million children of primary school-going age (6-13 years) were not attending school in Kenya.
 If these children are predominantly from poor families, increasing school attendance among primary school-aged children could enhance the share of in-kind primary school benefits received by poor households.
 On the other hand, the quality of basic education plays a crucial role in explaining why richer households in Kenya receive higher shares of tertiary education benefits.
-Wealthier families can afford to enroll their children in higher-quality schools, which better prepare them for tertiary education.
+Wealthier families can afford to enrol their children in higher-quality schools, which better prepare them for tertiary education.
 Consequently, a larger proportion of children from rich households qualify for and benefit from tertiary education compared to those from poorer households.
 To address this disparity, ensuring that quality education is provided in all public schools could help increase the share of tertiary education benefits received by poor households.
 By improving the quality of basic education, children from poorer families would have a better chance of qualifying for tertiary education, thereby benefiting more from the associated in-kind benefits.